Bad Girls (1994 film): Production

 The original director was Tamra Davis.
-The script, written by Yolande Finche and Davis' close friend Becky Johnston, was envisioned as an artsy film that would "foreground the political themes of the Western".
+The script, written by Yolande Finch and Davis' close friend Becky Johnston, was envisioned as an artsy film that would "foreground the political themes of the Western".
 Davis lobbied for New Line Cinema to make the film with her as the director.
 The budget was initially set at $6 million.
 The project was abandoned until 20th Century Fox agreed to finance it, assigning producers Albert Ruddy and André Morgan to be in charge.
 The film then became a high-profile production with name actresses in talks to star, and the budget was upped to $16.5 million.

 Just before filming began in Sonora, California, Davis was handed a 75-page script rewrite, and the actresses reportedly received only one day's worth of weapons training and a minimal amount of rehearsal time.
 Nine days into filming, Davis was fired.
 Ruddy and Morgan maintained that the reasoning was Davis falling behind schedule, but reports also speculated that in contrast to Davis' vision, the studio wanted a "sexier version of the $43 million-grossing Young Guns".
 Madeleine Stowe told Entertainment Weekly at the time, "Tamra had nothing to work with.
 There is no director, given the kind of production she was given, who could have come up with what they wanted."
 Co-star Dermot Mulroney said the studio had been dissatisfied when the dailies showed "women just sitting around, and they paid for this big action film".

 In the wake of Davis' firing, Fox hired producer Lynda Obst, director Jonathan Kaplan, cinematographer Ralf Bode, and screenwriter Ken Friedman.
 The budget then went up to $20 million.
 Production was shut down for three weeks, during which the script was rewritten to be more action-oriented and the principal cast attended a "cowboy camp" supervised by stunt coordinator Walter Scott.
 Discussing the studio's hiring changes, Obst said, "Jonathan is like a woman.
 His Heart Like a Wheel was the first feminist movie that knocked me out.
 He's more of a feminist than I am.
 I kept saying, 'Women do not want to ride into the sunset without men.
 We like men.'"
 Obst later expressed that the studio's meddling had made for a troublesome production.

 Stowe said, "I had actually liked the first script very much and would never have agreed to do it otherwise.
 But I guess it wasn't translating."
 Stowe later recalled the shoot as an unpleasant experience, with the only positive being that it introduced her to Texas, where she later bought a home.

 The railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.
 When filming resumed with Kaplan, the production moved to Brackettville, Texas for eight weeks.

 The ending of Bad Girls was reshot after negative test screenings.
 Said Mary Stuart Masterson, "The [original] story was more about each of us getting our money and going our separate ways."